-After completion of the coursework, the student takes the candidacy exam.
+Students take their candidacy exam during the last semester of coursework, which is typically during the Spring semester of their second year.
 The department currently allows for two different types of candidacy exams.
-The first is the traditional written exam, which consists of questions submitted by the committee.
-Categories match the topics-major (ecology or physiology), minor I (usually, biology, botany, etc.) and minor II (the specific dissertation minor, like limnology or reproductive physiology) and different committee members should be assigned to each of these three areas.
+The first is the traditional written exam, which consists of questions submitted by the committee in three different topic areas; different committee members should be assigned to each of these three areas.
 The second is a grant format in which the written portion is put together as a research grant on a topic that is different than your dissertation topic.
-In this case, the topic must be approved by your committee and then you will be given several weeks (approximately 5) to write the grant.
+In this case, the topic must be approved by your committee and then you will be given several weeks to write the grant; guidelines for this format can be found in the forms library.
 It is the committee, not the student, that decides on the format.

 For both exams, after the written/grant portion is successfully completed, the oral candidacy exams should be scheduled.
 The committee meets and questions the students about topics they deem relevant.
-Upon completion, the Report of Candidacy Exam form should be filled out.
-Both of these exams are critical thinking exams and help the committee determine the student's readiness for entrance into candidacy.
+The timeline and guidelines for the Candidacy exam can be found below.
+Since these exams are highly individualized comparisons with your peers may not be particularly helpful.

 After the candidacy exam is passed, no more formal coursework can be taken for credit.
 From this point forward, the student should provide their dissertation committee with annual updates and inform them of any significant changes in their project, as described in the Prospectus.
 The student should sign up for 30 hours of Dissertation I (15 hours each for 2 semesters).
-Following completion of Dissertation I, the student should enroll in Dissertation II (15 hours of Dissertation II per semester) until the degree is completed.
+Following completion of Dissertation I, the student should enroll in Dissertation II until the degree is completed.
 Note that students who are on graduate assistantships are required to sign up for 15 hours of Dissertation II per semester.

 By the end of the semester following the semester in which candidacy exams were taken, the doctoral prospectus must be written and defended.
-The committee is expanded prior to this by the addition of a member from outside BSCI.
+Details about the prospectus can be found later in this document.
+The guidance committee is expanded to form the dissertation committee prior to the prospectus defense.
 Upon completion of the prospectus defense the Notification of Approved Dissertation Topic and Prospectus form is completed and signed by the committee.